Birdwatcher's Diary™

 The main screen that you see when you open the software, looks like this (after having recorded a few sightings):

 The numbers show the count of each species.
-On some bird trips ("Big Day" birdathons, for example), numbers may not be of interest.
+On some birding trips ("Big Day" birdathons, for example), numbers may not be of interest.
 To turn off the display of the numbers (and make a little more room for the names of the birds), set Show Quantity to Off (remember, the fact that Show Quantity is in Bold Italics means that you do so in the iPhone Settings app).
 On other occasions, like Christmas Bird Counts, the quantities are essential, so you'll want Show Quantity set to On in those cases.
 Whether you count birds or just tick them off is entirely up to you.

 The top line of the screen looks like this: